La deliciosa historia de la Lasaña: aprende cómo hacer la mejor versión de este clásico

 How long does it take to bake a lasagna?

-The cooking time of lasagna in the oven depends on a variety of factors, including the thickness of the layers and the temperature of the oven.
-It is usually baked covered with foil for about 30 minutes at 180°C, then the foil is removed and baked for another 15-20 minutes, or until golden brown and bubbly on top.
+The cooking time for lasagna in the oven depends on a number of factors, including the thickness of the layers and the temperature of the oven.
+In general, it is baked covered with foil for about 30 minutes at 180°C, then the foil is removed and baked for another 15-20 minutes, or until golden and bubbly on top.